Julia Pastrana: The True Story of the Hybrid Bear Woman. Also Known As The Ugliest Woman In The World

 At last Julia has been laid to rest in her home state of Sinaloa De Leyva in Mexico on Tuesday 12th February 2013.
-After a Roman Catholic Mass in a local church Julia's coffin was carried to the town cemetary and buried as a band played the local traditional music.
+After a Roman Catholic Mass in a local church, Julia's coffin was carried to the town cemetery and buried as a band played the local traditional music.

 Saul Rubio Ayala the local mayor of her town stated 'Julia Pastrana has come home'.
 He went on to say ' Julia has been reborn among us, let us never see another woman be turned into an object of commerce'.

 I am so pleased that at last, she is at peace.
 To be returned to the home of her birth is something that we should all be thankful for.
 At last Julia Pastrana has come home.

 - The Sleeping Girl of Turville: The True Story of a G...